 Herringbone Floor Plans A type of grid floor plan with a big center aisle | Small footprint stores and/or stores needing to fit in lots of product | |

-Boutique Floor Plans A type of free-flow plan that prioritizes visibility and open space, often highlighting “pop-in” shops | Boutiques and specialty retailers use this floorplan to highlight brand collaborations, guest or “pop-in” retailers, or new product categories | |
+Boutique Floor Plans A type of free-flow plan that prioritizes visibility and open space, often highlighting “pop-in” shops | Boutiques and specialty retailers use this floorplan to highlight brand collaborations, guest or “pop-in” retailers, or new product categories |

-Consider these factors as we explore each floor plan option in detail.
+Let’s explore each floor plan option in detail.

-1. Grid Floor Plan
+1. Grid floor plan

-A grid floor plan—also called a straight layout—uses a grid-like arrangement to create a series of parallel aisles and displays.
+A grid floor plan — also called a straight layout — uses a grid-like arrangement to create a series of parallel aisles and displays.
 It is great if you have a lot of merchandise, as it maximizes every inch of available floor space, including the corners.
+Grid plans are also easy for customers to navigate.
+Plus, these layouts offer plenty of endcaps and feature wall exposure for promotional items and seasonal products.

 - Commonly found in: Grocery, big box, and convenience stores, retailers requiring a lot of shelf-stocking space